bristlemouth/bm_protocol/DEVELOPER.md

 This document (hopefully) details the where/why/how of bristlemouth firmware.
 For instructions of development environment setup as well as flashing/debugging, see the main [README.md](README.md) file.

+If you're developing on the Bristlemouth Development Kit, see the [BMDK_README.md](./src/apps/bm_devkit/BMDK_README.md).

 # Directory Structure
 Where is everything?!